Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              time of the sample.

         5e.
 In the case of 5, a single metadata sample MAY contain multiple DASHEventMessageBoxes.
-             This happens if multiple DashEventMessageBoxes have the same Presentation Time or if an earlier event is still active in a sample containing a newly started and overlapping event.
+             This happens if multiple DashEventMessageBoxes have the same presentation time or if an earlier event is still active in a sample containing a newly started and overlapping event.

         5f.
 In the case of 5, the schemeIdUri in the DASHEventMessageBox can be used